20 years of Windows 95!August 24, 1995

 How was this done?

 I installed Windows 95 in DOSBox using this guide from a virtualised CD, then packaged up the disk image, along with an AUTOEXEC.BAT file and a custom dosbox.conf using Em-DOSBox.
+(In 2021, when I moved this to the Internet Archive, I put that same image and AUTOEXEC.BAT into a zip file.)
 Really, all the hard work was done by the Emscripten, DOSBox and Em-DOSBox people.
 And, of course, the browser vendors and other people who have worked tirelessly to make the modern web platform what it is today.
 In the process of making this, I never once had to touch the DOSBox source code!

 What version of Windows 95 is it?